 First of all, if you want to be a natural light photographer, more power to you.
 My concern is that I don’t believe you can be, a natural light wedding photographer.
 Why?
-Because sometimes the most stunning churches have orange carpet in their basement, the ballroom is so dark it’s hard to see your hand in front of your face, or the DJ has just broken out the disco ball and hot pink spots.
+Because sometimes the most stunning churches have orange carpets in their basement, the ballroom is so dark it’s hard to see your hand in front of your face, or the DJ has just broken out the disco ball and all the hot pink spots he can find.

 As a wedding photographer, there are things you simply have zero control over.
 As a matter of fact, there are lots of things you have no control over.
 That’s the nature of the sport.
 Your job as the photo team is to be able to walk into any room, no matter what the carpet looks like, and immediately know how to handle it photographically.
 We’re preserving memories for years, generations.

 We don’t have the luxury of saying, hmm, could you redo that moment… where the light is better?

 Photography is math and light.
 It’s not about the “eye” as everyone wants to think it is, it’s truly about learning to see light properly.
 Here is one of the greatest revelations I have ever had as a photographer.
 I’m not kidding, it truly changed who I was as a photographer.
 Ready?

 Light is light.